matloff/FarewellAddress/Address.md

 ## Academic career

+*UC Davis!*

-I had always wanted an academic career, preferably in California, and was very pleased when the Math Dept. at UCD invited me for an interview as I was finishing my PhD.
+I had always wanted an academic career, with a very strong preference for California, and was very pleased when the Math Dept. at UCD invited me for an interview as I was finishing my PhD.
 It was my first-ever plane ride!
 Though I did start to interview elsewhere, Davis quickly made me an offer, which I accepted.
+I actually have been a member of four different departments during my years here.

 At that time, the Math Dept. had an informal statistics subgroup.
 [We and a couple of others](https://statistics.ucdavis.edu/history) from